matteodefra/SmartPark/README.md

 # SmartPark
 Implementation of a SmartPark for bicycles for IoT project

+## Initial settings
+In order to execute the program, contikier is needed.